kwoolter/Kingdom/README.md

 (http://brandy.matrixnetwork.co.uk/examples/KINGDOM)

 ### Code
+The orignal code is very compact, has virtually no comments, uses short variable names and a lot of `GOTO` flow control.

 Here is an example procedure that shows the logic used to calculate how much rice was planted and harvested each season (`G`) and how many people died from starvation (`ST`):